SolaceProducts/event-management-agent/README.md

 There are essentially 2 main modes of deployment:

-* SC Connected: The Event Management Agent connects to the event management region and can be controlled remotely via Event Portal
+* Solace PubSub+ Console Connected: The Event Management Agent connects to the event management region and can be controlled remotely via Event Portal

 * Stand-alone: The Event Management Agent is controlled via the REST API and results must be uploaded manually.